-In this article, we'll cover eight simple tips to get you started in this exciting genre.
+In this article, we'll cover eight simple tips to get you started in this exciting world of macro photography.

 Macro lenses come in a variety of focal lengths ranging from about 30mm all the way to 200mm.
 Your lens' focal length dictates how close you can get to your subject.
 For example, the focusing distance of a 100mm lens is about a foot, while 50mm gets you as close as eight inches.
 Longer focal lengths are perfect for photographing small insects that don’t like humans getting near them.
 On the other hand, shorter focal lengths are generally ideal for non-moving objects.